 (5) Conditions to exercise of the Rights

-(a) The Rights may be exercised upon commencement of the Next Equity Financing; provided, however, that this sub-paragraph shall not apply if the Next Equity Financing has not occurred by the Maturity Date, or if the Corporate Transaction is approved by the Company prior to the closing of the Next Equity Financing or the Maturity Date.
+(a) The Rights may be exercised upon occurrence of the Next Equity Financing; provided, however, that this sub-paragraph shall not apply if the Next Equity Financing has not occurred by the Maturity Date, or if the Corporate Transaction is approved by the Company prior to the closing of the Next Equity Financing or the Maturity Date.

 (b) Notwithstanding sub-paragraph (a) above, where the Next Equity Financing has not occurred by the Maturity Date, the Rights may be exercised only if the holders of the Rights (including stock acquisition rights with the same terms as the Rights except for the conversion price; the same applies hereafter in this sub-paragraph (b)) holding more than 50% in the aggregate amount of the issue price of the Rights approve such exercise.